 Bleak Haven Review – A Promising Survival Horror Buried Under Glitches and Missed Potential

-Bleak Haven, the latest indie horror project from Hitori De Productions, aims to deliver a deeply atmospheric survival experience inspired by Silent Hill and Resident Evil.
-Released on October 24, 2025, it promises cinematic storytelling, brutal combat, and psychological depth.
+Bleak Haven is the next indie horror project from Hitori De Productions, looking to provide a survival experience with an atmosphere heavily derived from Silent Hill and Resident Evil.
+Due on October 24, 2025, it is being promised as “cine-driven” tale with visceral battles and psychological heft.

-But while the foggy island and eerie cult premise pull players in, the execution leaves much to be desired.
-With only 43% of reviews on Steam being positive, Bleak Haven walks a fine line between ambition and collapse — and unfortunately, it stumbles more often than it scares.
+But though the fog-swept island and creepy cult premise draw players into its orbit, the devil is in the details.
+With only a 43 percent positive rating among reviews on Steam, the line that Bleak Haven treads between ambition and ruin is a fine one – and it stumbles more often than it scares.

 Also, checkout "The Outer Worlds 2 Early Access Impressions – Bigger, Bolder, and Closer to New Vegas Than Ever"